Working Alone Supervison

 When your field employees are working alone and encounter a serious problem, immediate and reliable access to emergency help can literally mean the difference between life and death.
 In addition to being a mandatory safety program component, a properly designed and implemented Working Alone program is also a legal requirement for all companies operating in high-risk environments in Canada.
 The "due diligence" requirement in that legislation states that the company must take all reasonable measures necessary for the protection of their workers who are working alone.

-The PlanGlobal Control Center utilizes personal tracking device monitoring, where deployed, as well as regular check-ins for field personnel who are working alone.Â Because only confirmed emergencies are escalated, your personnel are allowed to focus on their regular duties while PlanGlobal’s Control Centre is performing critical lone worker monitoring and supervision for your company.
+The PlanGlobal Operations Center utilizes personal tracking device monitoring, where deployed, as well as regular check-ins for field personnel who are working alone.Â Because only confirmed emergencies are escalated, your personnel are allowed to focus on their regular duties while PlanGlobal’s Operations Centre is performing critical lone worker monitoring and supervision for your company.

 The components of PlanGlobal’s program include: